eastandrew/doseresponseplanning2/README.md

-# doseresponseplanning2
+# Equidistant Concentration and Effect Planning

-Plan concentrations from known start and ending
+To visualize and calculate concentrations with start and ending concentrations along log-equidistant intervals.

+`library(shiny)`

+`runGitHub("eqconceffectplan", "eastandrew")`